volpatto/simple_pybind_example/README.md

 ## Now a longer description

 My idea is provide a structure to bind a C++ extension code to a Python base code.
 The C++ library (here, the extension we want to bind) can be anything that compiles standalone with its own `CMakeLists` (I use `CMake` here, so deal with it), and is exposed as a library that can be linked by others `CMakeLists`s.
-The structure design aims to plug this extension in the Python base code by providing a binding interface using [pybind11](https://github.com/pybind/pybind11).
+The structural design aims to plug this extension in the Python base code by providing a binding interface using [pybind11](https://github.com/pybind/pybind11).
 Pursuing a generic purpose, I separate the binding module from the C++ extension code.
 Why?
 Well, my big and bold target here is to be not invasive while binding, so the binding duty is out of the
 C++ target library.
 Let's dive in to understand it better.